cosminsafta/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Distinguished Member of Technical Staff at Sandia National Laboratories.
 My research focuses on computational science with 20+ years of experience in developing algorithms for a large set of applications.
-I am involved in and leading research projects pertaining to uncertainty quantification and machine learning in combustion, climate modeling, biosurveillance, power grids, material science, stochastic network models, and re-entry vehicle trajectories.
-Recently, I became interested in statistical modeling related to adversarial aspects in machine learning.
+I am involved in and leading research projects pertaining to uncertainty quantification and machine learning in combustion, climate modeling, biosurveillance, power grids, material science, stochastic network models, and re-entry vehicle trajectories, as well as statistical modeling related to adversarial aspects in machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/safta_cv_2022.pdf" "newtab" >}}resumé{{< /staticref >}}.